Jesselyn Radack

-Radack is the director of National Security & Human Rights at ExposeFacts' Whistleblower and Source Protection Program.
-She has been widely published and quoted regarding whistleblower, surveillance, Internet freedom and privacy.
-Her writing has appeared The New York Times, L.A.
-Times, Washington Post, Guardian, The Nation, Legal Times, and numerous law journals.
-She frequently appears in the press, including all the major television networks, NPR, PBS, CNN, Al Jazeera, and the BBC.
+After resigning from the Justice Department, Radack worked for Alan Grayson from 2006 until he was elected to Congress in 2008.
+She then became the Director of National Security and Human Rights at the Government Accountability Project from 2008 until 2015, and is currently the director of the Whistleblower and Source Protection Program at the Institute for Public Accuracy.
+She has been widely published and quoted regarding whistleblowing, torture, surveillance, Internet freedom, and privacy.
+She is a contributing writer for Salon and her writing has appeared in The New York Times, the L.A.
+Times, Washington Post, the Guardian, The Nation, Legal Times, and various law journals.
+She appears in the press, including on the major American television networks as well as NPR, PBS, CNN, BBC, and Al Jazeera English.